serokell/blog-posts/Alex and Happy Part 1/article.md

 Note that we've mentioned that Alex will _generate_ a lexical analyzer and not that Alex is a lexical analyzer by itself.
 Alex will read a `.x` file created by us specifying how to match lexemes and it will in turn create a `.hs` file which is the generated lexer.

-In the second part of this tutorial, the token stream will be consumed by the parser generated Happy; a tool to generate syntactic analyzers.
+In the second part of this tutorial, we will use Happy to generate a parser that will consume the token stream.
-Happy will try to match tokens according to specific rules that we will describe, where we will produce a tree structure representing a valid MiniML program.
+Happy will try to match tokens according to specific rules that we will describe and produce a tree structure representing a valid MiniML program.

 Note that using Alex is not a requirement.
 You could also use, for example, parser combinators such as Megaparsec for lexing and Happy for parsing if you wanted to.

 Making a lexer using parser combinators is pretty doable and manageable.
-Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable; besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive stream of tokens in the memory in the first place.
+Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable; besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.

 ## Creating the project